 Summary #

 Using the provided OFFSEC credentials initial access is possible through SSH.
-Another path is exploiting the OpenSTMPD service running on port 25, which is vulnerable to a remote code execution exploit which gives access to the root
+Another path is exploiting the OpenSTMPD service running on port 25, which is vulnerable to a remote code execution exploit which gives access to the root user.

 Specifications #